Richard-Harvey-UCSD/Richard-Harvey-UCSD/README.md

 ## Glad to see you here!
 I'm a Full-Stack Developer which allows me to not only develop client-facing apps and websites but also develop it with cutting edge backend support.

-I ought to specialize in building robust backends that do all the heavy lifting for your app or website.
+I specialize in building robust backends that do all the heavy lifting for your app or website.
 I love designing systems that are light yet powerful, distributed yet synchronized and beautiful yet effective.

 ## Rapidfire